H4ckB4s3/HNS-SSL-redirect/README.md

 ## Usage

-Once activated, the plugin will automatically redirect HTTP requests to HTTPS for HNS domains with a secure connection.
+Once activated, the script will automatically redirect HTTP requests to HTTPS for HNS domains with a secure connection.

 ## Customization